Oxfordshire: Economy

-This is a chart of trend of regional gross value added of Oxfordshire at current basic prices published by the Office for National Statistics with figures in millions of British pounds sterling.

 Politics

 The Oxfordshire County Council, since 2013 under no overall control, is responsible for the most strategic local government functions, including schools, county roads and social services.
 The county is divided into five local government districts: Oxford, Cherwell, Vale of White Horse (after the Uffington White Horse), West Oxfordshire and South Oxfordshire, which deal with such matters as town and country planning, waste collection and housing.

 In the 2016 European Union referendum, Oxfordshire was the only English county as a whole to vote to remain in the European Union by a significant margin, at 57.06% (70.27% in the City of Oxford), despite Cherwell (barely) voting to leave at 50.31%.

 Education

-Oxfordshire has a completely comprehensive education system with 23 independent schools and 35 state secondary schools.
+Oxfordshire has a comprehensive education system with 23 independent schools and 35 state secondary schools.
 Only eight schools do not have a sixth form; these are mostly in South Oxfordshire and Cherwell districts.
 Oxfordshire has a large number of leading independent schools, including public schools such as Radley College.

 The county has two universities: the ancient University of Oxford and the modern Oxford Brookes University, which are both located in Oxford.
 In addition, Wroxton College, located in Banbury, is affiliated with Fairleigh Dickinson University of New Jersey.